 Manage calls so that operators take calls that they can handle and are prepared for.
-By managing calls in this way, you can guarantee that your callers don't have to endure continuous transfers that can negatively impact their calling experience.
+By managing calls in this way, you can guarantee that your callers don't have to endure continuous transfers that can negatively impact their calling experience and customer satisfaction.

-No matter how compassionate and professional your call agents are, they must have proper training to give callers the best possible calling experience.
+No matter how compassionate and professional your call agents are, they must have proper training to give callers the best possible customer experience.

-Your call agents will often serve as brand ambassadors, so it is essential that they have all the necessary knowledge to do this best while still using proper call center etiquette.
+Customer call center agents often serve as brand ambassadors, so it is essential that they have all the necessary knowledge to do this best while still using proper call center etiquette.

-Continuous learning is a must in any industry, especially customer service.
-Take a look at these simple telephone skills that effectively improve customer service for some quick learning right now!
+Continuous learning is a must in any industry, and especially in customer service.
+Take a look at these simple telephone skills that effectively improve customer service for some quick learning!

 Collect Customer Feedback